-without shutting offthe hydraulic power source (customer supplied) Serious personal injurywill result.
+without shutting off the hydraulic power source (customer supplied) Serious personal injury will result.

-BEFORE LIFTING OR MOVING THE UNIT, all fluid should be removed from the tank.
+BEFORE LIFTING OR MOVING THE UNIT. all fluid should be removed from the tank.
+ACAUTION vent cap in the center of the lid.

-If viewing is necessary, open only the small inspection vent cap in the center of the lid.
+NEVER OPERATE THE MIXING unit with the tank lid open.
+If viewing is necessary, open only the small inspection